Synomila

 Privacy Policy

-This policy explains how Synomila handles account data, media, linked social account data, publishing information, and engagement data.
+This policy explains how Synomila handles account data, media, linked social account data, publishing information, and engagement data, including data received from Google and YouTube API Services.

 Sections

-Information collected How it is used Google and YouTube Social platforms Media files Data sharing Data deletion Contact
+Information collected How it is used Google and YouTube Data protection Social platforms Media files Data sharing Retention Deletion and revocation Contact

 Account data